 The National Center on Elder Abuse (NCEA) suspects that one out of every 10 older adults is abused or neglected in our country, but only one in five elder abuse cases is ever reported.
 There are few national studies that accurately identify the incidence of elder abuse and neglect, the NCEA says.
 Statistics on the state level are even scarcer.

 The following are signs that neglect or abuse may have taken place, or is currently taking place, in an assisted care facility:

 If you have seen any of the following you should report the nursing home abuse or negligence immediately.
 Reporting abuse is the best way to put a stop to it.
 Let our Chicago law firm and experienced nursing home abuse lawyers help you.

 There are three types of actions that an act of abuse, neglect or exploitation may give rise to:

 One of the most effective ways to improve the lives of nursing facility residents is to take legal action when problems are discovered.
 This stops or at least discourages the continued violation of basic human rights as well as federal and state laws and nursing home regulations.
 An experienced elder abuse lawyer can help a family deal with the emotional issues of a loved one’s abuse and will not be deterred by excuses and protests from nursing home owners and staff.

-If you suspect that an elderly family member of yours has been injured or suffered a wrongful death or elder abuse in a long term care facility, the Chicago attorneys of Salvi, Schostok & Pritchard P.C., can help you.
+If you suspect that an elderly family member of yours has been injured or suffered a wrongful death or elder abuse in a long term care facility, a Chicago nursing home attorney at Salvi, Schostok & Pritchard P.C., can help you.

 We investigate elder abuse cases in Chicago and throughout Illinois.
 If you believe a family member has been a victim of nursing home negligence or abuse, contact Salvi, Schostok & Pritchard P.C., today at our toll-free number or fill out our online form.
 We can provide a free, no-obligation consultation.